django-ftl/django-ftl/docs/usage.rst

 this is also used as a fallback in the case of missing FTL files or messages).

-Please note that ``activate`` is stateful, meaning it is essentially a global variable that is preserved between requests.
+Please note that ``activate`` is stateful, meaning it is essentially a global (thread local) variable that is preserved between requests.
 This introduces the possibility that one user's request changes the behavior of subsequent requests made by a completely different user.
 This problem can also affect test isolation in automated tests.
 The best way to avoid these problems is to use :func:`django_ftl.override` instead: